 8. To translate selected text, choose Translate Selected Text option from the list that pops up on clicking the translate button in the ribbon.

-9. On selecting the above option a side pane will open in right side of the document.
+9. On selecting the above option a side pane will open in the right side of the document.
 Choose Translation and set up the language from and to from the dropdown list below.

 10. Phrases or sentences can be selected and Translated by right click on the text & then choosing Translate.

-The phrase or sentence will be added to the translate pane on right side.
+The phrase or sentence will be added to the translate pane on the right side.
 Click Go to search.
 A few seconds later, you will see the translation result in the bottom of the pane.

-Whole file can be translated as well from here, by clicking the translate the whole option.
+The whole file can be translated as well from here, by clicking the translate the whole option.

 11. For quick translation you can select Mini Translator from the list that pops up on clicking the translate button in the ribbon to use this convenient translator.

 12. Navigate to the Translation Language Options dialog box & Choose the to language and click “OK”.

 Languages to choose from for Quick Translation:

 13. Hover your cursor on any word, and you will see the small translation window.
 At the bottom, there is a bar with options such as “Expand”, “Copy”, “Play”, “Stop”, “Help” and “Update”.